 - Does not offer a nighttime-only option.

-- Average treatment time is 4–8 months.
+- EZ Smile claims their average treatment time is 4–8 months.

 With any teeth-straightening treatment, the first step is the same: provide the aligner company with high-quality images of your teeth.
 This allows them to evaluate whether you’re a candidate for their alignment service, and if so, create your treatment preview.

 One option is to purchase either company’s impression kit and use it to make molds of your teeth at home.
 However, they need to be precise, and some customers find it difficult to make perfect impressions on the first try.

 That’s why EZ Smile also partners with 13 dentists across Australia to offer professional in-office teeth scans as an alternative.
 If you’re worried creating molds will be a messy hassle, you can have a professional scan your teeth instead.
 Byte, however, has no office locations, so you’ll need to purchase their impression kit.